LuminaByLucasMiserez/Privacy-policies/SimpleWeather/PRIVACY_POLICY.md

 **Privacy Policy**

-shin9 built the SimpleWeather app as a Free app.
+Lumina built the SimpleWeather app as a Free app.
 This SERVICE is provided by shin9 at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.